 If you remember, previously in the article, contributions to a Traditional IRA are free of taxes if you meet certain criteria.
 Roth IRA does not offer tax-deductible contributions.

 If you withdraw contributions or earnings from a Traditional IRA, you have to pay taxes.
 If you do the same from a Roth IRA, you will not pay taxes if it’s a qualified distribution.
-Basically, the rule is: Roth IRA offers a tax-free growth and Traditional IRA provides a tax-deferred growth.
+Basically, the rule is: Roth IRA offers tax-free growth and Traditional IRA provides tax-deferred growth.

 3. Minimum Required Distributions (MRD)

-The IRS requires from you to start making MRD from your Traditional IRA once your turn 70.5.
+The IRS requires you to start making MRD from your Traditional IRA once your turn 70.5.
 There is no such requirement for a Roth IRA as long as you are the original account holder.

 4. When You Can Make Withdrawals

 Regarding Traditional IRAs basically you can do it anytime, you will have to pay an early distributions penalty which is 10%.
 If you want to make penalty-free distributions, then the required age is 59.5.
 As you already know, there are a few exceptions to the rule.